TLRKiliann/psychotabs/README.md

 # The data contained in this application comes from the Compendium, but also from Lausanne doctors and some interesting sites.
 # This app highlights interactions, side effects and many other things as well.

-# This is my first app I made with python3-tkinter
+# This is my first app I made with python3-tkinter ;)

 # Have fun!

 # Koalatree

-To use this app, you have to leave all the files in the same folder and run :
-./psychotabs.py